-• provide you with some of the basic IT and numeracy skills necessary for further study and employment, including word-processing, data analysis and internet-based research;
+7. provide you with some of the basic computing and numeracy skills necessary for further study and employment, including word-processing, data analysis and internet-based research;

-• enable you to develop computer programming skills and statistical techniques to support data analysis;
+8. enable you to develop computer programming skills and statistical techniques to support data analysis;